sideprotocol/atomic-swap-solidity/spec/README.md

 4. Tokens can be refunded when an order is canceled.
 5. A maker can cancel an order at any time, even if there are outstanding incomplete bidding orders associated with it.
 6. The maker should not be able to accept a bid order if the order has been canceled.

+#### Counter offer

+1. The maker can select a bid to provide a new `Desired Taker Token` for the bidder.
+2. Only the bidder can accept this special offer.
+3. An order can only have at most one Counter offer.
+4. The new `Desired Taker Token` and `bider` stores on the atomic swap order.

 ### Order Data struct and types